 Applications written in PL/SQL are fully portable.

--PL/SQL provides high security level.
+-PL/SQL provides a high-security level.

 -PL/SQL provides access to predefined SQL packages.